Descanonge/neba/README.md

 The parameters values can be retrieved from configuration files (TOML, YAML, Python files, JSON), and from the command line.

 The framework is based on the existing [traitlets](https://traitlets.readthedocs.io/) library.
 It allows type-checking, arbitrary value validation and "on-change" callbacks.
-This package extends it to allow nesting and shifts to a more centralized configuration.
-The objects containing parameters are significantly extended to ease manipulation, and mimic dictionaries.
+This package extends it to allow nesting.
+The objects containing parameters are significantly extended to ease manipulation.

 Here is a simple example project:
 ``` python